top of page

 As Brené Brown says, "The opposite of belonging is fitting in."

 That tendency to seek approval is not just personal — it's a biological, deeply ingrained survival instinct.
-For much of human history, being outcast from the tribe meant death.
+For much of humankind history, being outcast from the tribe meant death.
 We've adapted to be highly sensitive to signs of rejection, constantly scanning for what might make us more acceptable.

-Fitting in may keep us socially or materially "safe", but it comes at a high cost.
-We lose our self-worth, because we’re no longer rooted in our integrity.
+When we tie our worth or our identity to being accepted and included, rejection doesn’t just feel uncomfortable — it feels like proof that we are not enough.
+We start adapting to please instead of acting in alignment with our truth.
+And in that state of fear, we lose our integrity and our clarity.
+We lose our self-worth, because we start acting away from our integrity.
 We lose our capacity for self-realization, because we’ve cut off the inner voice that tells us where to go.
 And we lose authentic connection — because if we’re not showing up as we are, how can anyone truly see, understand and love us?
 When we perform, contort, calculate, we lose the very thing that makes our presence unique and meaningful.

 Therefore, fitting in cuts our ability to meet most of our emotional needs and even if it secures our social status, it disconnects us from self, from direction, from others and leaves us with a sense of void and emptiness.
-It basically kills what makes us feel real and alive.

 So this is my quiet vow: